scottbw/analytics-udd/udd/module_instance.md

 ## MOD_INSTANCE_ID
 ### Description
-Institutions unique identifier for this module_instance
+Institution's unique identifier for this module_instance

 ### Purpose
-For link a module_instance to a student
+To uniquely identify the module instance.

 ### Derivation
 Jisc